Sita Valles: Death

 Following Angola's independence, Alves took the helm of a new political movement within the People's Movement for the Liberation of Angola known as Fraccionismo; this movement had ruled the country since the independence of Angola.
 This movement surfaced as a difference of opinion that arose in the very heart of the MPLA after the independence of Angola, from President Agostinho Neto.
 It was very critical of Neto's inner circle, accusing some of its members of illicit enrichment and corruption.

 In Luanda, an attempted coup d'etat was launched on 27 May 1977.
 The attempt was foiled due to the support of the Cuban Revolutionary Armed Forces, then stationed in Angola.
 Alves, van Dunem and Valles were deposed from their official positions.
 The attempted coup was followed by a period of two years of bloody pursuit of (real and supposed) followers and sympathizers of Nito Alves leading to tens of thousands of killings.

 Valles and her husband were among those killed during this period.
 She was accused of being one of the brains of the alleged putsch of 27 May 1977, tried in secret and found guilty.

-According to her biographer Leonor Figueiredo, Sita Valles was executed by a firing squad at 5 a.m. on August 1, 1977.
+According to her biographer Leonor Figueiredo, Sita Valles was executed by a firing squad at 5 a.m. on 1 August 1977.
 Her execution was preceded by her abject torture and rape by men of the Angola Information and Security Directorate (DISA), the regime's political police.
-It is said she refused being blindfolded, facing her death with extreme heroicity.
+It is said she refused being blindfolded, facing her death with extreme heroism.
 A tractor flattened the ground of the ditch where her corpse was buried so that it would not be found.